RSS

 Concentration is your friend, stick with it.

 How?
 By meditation.
-Close your eyes right now, and stay with the moment by observe your breath for 5 minutes.
+Close your eyes right now, and stay with the moment by observing your breath for 5 minutes.
 Then continue to surf with the power of concentration.

 ‘Try’ or ‘do’ doesn’t matter now when you have the power of concentration.